A Note on Topology Preservation in Classification, and the Construction of a Universal Neuron Grid: Application to Neuron Grids

-These results were inferred directly from Menger's curve theorems.\\ It should be mentioned though that Brouwer's theorem precludes a direct topology preserving mapping between the vector space topology $V$ which is induced by the metric of ${\mbox{$I\!\!R$}^{n}}$ and $U \subset {\mbox{$I\!\!R$}^{m}}$ if $m \neq n$: The topology of a neuron grid that is identifiable with a subset of the universal curve is weaker than the topology of ${\mbox{$I\!\!R$}^{n}}$, metrical properties of ${\mbox{$I\!\!R$}^{n}}$ generally won't be reproduced on the classification result. \\ It should also be mentioned that similar results are not possible for a neuron grid if it is defined by a two- or higher-dimensional manifold.
+These results were inferred directly from Menger's curve theorems.\\ It should be mentioned though that Brouwer's theorem precludes a direct topology preserving mapping between the vector space topology $V$ which is induced by the metric of ${\mbox{$I\!\!R$}^{n}}$ and $U \subset {\mbox{$I\!\!R$}^{m}}$ if $m \neq n$.
+The conflict of dimension as illustrated in the example of section \ref{MAN} is hereby reproduced, this time as the lack of homeomorphic mappings between open balls of metric spaces.
+In consequence, metrical properties of ${\mbox{$I\!\!R$}^{n}}$ generally won't be reproduced on the clustering result. \\ It should also be mentioned that similar results are not possible for a neuron grid if it is defined by a two- or higher-dimensional manifold.
 The well-known 'Klein bottle' \citep{Klein1923} provides a vivid example what might happen to a two-dimensional surface that is defined in ${\mbox{$I\!\!R$}^{n}}, n>3$, and shows an apparent self-intersection if mapped to ${\mbox{$I\!\!R$}^{3}}$.
-This mapping is not homeomorphic, although from Brouwer's theorem homeomorphic mappings of a two-dimensional surface from ${\mbox{$I\!\!R$}^{n}}, n>3$ to ${\mbox{$I\!\!R$}^{3}}$ would be allowed.\\
+The self-intersection generates a subset of points on the Klein bottle that are separate in ${\mbox{$I\!\!R$}^{n}}, n>3$ and get identified through the mapping to ${\mbox{$I\!\!R$}^{3}}$.
+Hereby, two separate clusters are spuriously merged into one.\\